Babytian-nuomi/PalienLauncher/README.md

 # PalienLauncher

-The PalienLauncher project is developed and maintained by Tian Nuomi from China!
+The PalienLauncher project is developed and maintained by Nuomi from China!
 The project is a Minecraft third-party launcher!

 ## 功能特性